frank-yelland/py-http-server-test/README.md

     idempotent -->|yes| cache
 ```

-configuration is done by server.py setting the CONFIG global variable in each module to an object that contains all the loaded settings
+configuration is done by `server.py` setting the `CONFIG` global variable in each module to an object that contains all the loaded settings

+the server will hotload settings every ~5s, but cannot enable brotli or zstd if they are installed while the server is running